 The road goes ever on and on …

-An organisation and an organism share many similarities—they both have to perform certain actions to maintain themselves, and both have to be purposeful in this regard.
-Just like an organism, for instance a lion, has to retrieve, stalk, hunt, catch, kill, and eat its prey, an organisation has to run projects to discover customer needs, research viable products and services, market said products, sell said products, and keep an amiable relationship to customers and partners.
+An organisation and an organism share many similarities—they both have to perform certain actions to maintain themselves, and both have to be purposeful.
+Just like a lion, has to retrieve, stalk, hunt, catch, kill, and eat its prey, an organisation has to run projects to discover customer needs, research viable products and services, market said products, sell said products, and keep an amiable relationship to customers and partners.

-Even when one given project is done and successful, you have to continue the processes to develop your organisation, products, and services.
-Creating lasting success, not only for your initial project, but in the long run for your organisation as a whole, is a continuous and neverending quest.
+Even when one given project is done and successful, you have to continue the process to develop your organisation, products, and services.
+Creating lasting success, not only for your initial project, but in the long run for your organisation as a whole, is a continuous and neverending endeavour.